wallarm/product-documentation/docs/admin-en/monitoring/available-metrics.md

     * Get the NGINX and Tarantool logs and analyze errors if any.
     * Check if the Tarantool server address ([`wallarm_tarantool_upstream`](../configure-parameters-en.md#wallarm_tarantool_upstream)) is correct.
     * Check that enough memory is allocated for Tarantool ([`wallarm_ts_request_memory_limit`](../configure-parameters-en.md#wallarm_ts_request_memory_limit)).
-    * Contact the [Wallarm support team](mailto:support@wallarm.com) and provide the data above if the issue was not resolved.
+    * Contact the [Wallarm support team](mailto:support@wallarm.com) and provide the data above if the issue is not resolved.

 #### Number of Requests not Passed to the Wallarm API

 The number of requests not passed to Wallarm API.
-The metric is collected if passing requests to Wallarm API is configured ([`wallarm_upstream_backend api`](../configure-parameters-en.md#wallarm_upstream_backend)).
+This metric is collected if passing requests to Wallarm API is configured ([`wallarm_upstream_backend api`](../configure-parameters-en.md#wallarm_upstream_backend)).
 Blocking rules are applied to these requests, but requests are not visible in your Wallarm account and not taken into account when analyzing next requests.

 * **Metric:** `curl_json-wallarm_nginx/gauge-api_errors`
 * **Metric value:** `0`
 * **Rate of change:** `curl_json-wallarm_nginx/derive-api_errors`
 * **Troubleshooting recommendations:**
     * Get the NGINX and Tarantool logs and analyze errors if any.
-    * Check if Wallarm API settings ([`wallarm_api_conf`](../configure-parameters-en.md#wallarm_api_conf)) are correct.
+    * Check if the Wallarm API settings ([`wallarm_api_conf`](../configure-parameters-en.md#wallarm_api_conf)) are correct.
     * Check that enough memory is allocated for Tarantool ([`wallarm_ts_request_memory_limit`](../configure-parameters-en.md#wallarm_ts_request_memory_limit)).
     * Contact the [Wallarm support team](mailto:support@wallarm.com) and provide the data above if the issue was not resolved.

 ### Number of Issues Completed NGINX Worker Process Abnormally

-The number of issues led to abnormal completion of the NGINX worker process.
+A number of issues have led to abnormal completion of the NGINX worker process.
 The most common reason for abnormal completion is a critical error in NGINX.

 * **Metric:** `curl_json-wallarm_nginx/gauge-segfaults`
 * **Metric value:** `0`
 * **Rate of change:** `curl_json-wallarm_nginx/derive-segfaults`
 * **Troubleshooting recommendations:**
-    1. Collect the data about current state using the `/usr/share/wallarm-common/collect-info.sh` script.
+    1. Collect data about the current state using the `/usr/share/wallarm-common/collect-info.sh` script.
     2. Provide the generated file to the [Wallarm support team](mailto:support@wallarm.com) for investigation.

-### Number of Situations when the Virtual Memory Limit was Exceeded
+### Number of Situations Exceeding the Virtual Memory Limit

 The number of situations when the virtual memory limit was exceeded.